Nonunique Ergodicity on the Boundary of Outer space: Arationality and Nongeometricity

 The reason why \Cref{lem:arational_main} implies \Cref{thm:arational_folding} comes from definitions.
 Indeed, eventually having no illegal turns in the Stallings cores implies that the sequence $(SH_i)_{i \ge 0}$ becomes eventually constant.
 Since the minimal $H$-subtree is the limit of the universal covers of the Stallings cores $SH_i$, it follows that the limiting $H$-subtree on which $H$ acts has to be a simplicial tree; which is free and discrete.
 As the same holds for every maximal cyclic subgroup, this implies that there cannot be an elliptic element, showing that the limiting tree is non-geometric.

 \begin{proof}[Proof of \Cref{lem:arational_main}] Firstly, we observe the number of illegal turns may change only at discrete times.
-We further claim that in $SH_t$ the number of illegal turns never increases as $i \to \infty$.
+We further claim that in $SH_t$ the number of illegal turns never increases as $t \to \infty$.
 This is because $SH_t$ immerses into $G_t$, so a neighborhood of a vertex in $SH_t$ is embedded in that of the image vertex in $G_t$.
-If furthermore the immersion $SH_t \to G_t$ is a homeomorphism of the neighborhoods, then the number of illegal turns does not change in this neighborhood at $t$.
-Otherwise, if the map is just an embedding of a neighborhood to a proper subset of the neighborhood of the image vertex, then the number of illegal turns may decrease at $t$.
+If furthermore the immersion $SH_t \to G_t$ is a homeomorphism of the neighborhoods, then the number of illegal turns does not change in this neighborhood at time $t$.
+Otherwise, if the map is just an embedding of a neighborhood to a proper subset of the neighborhood of the image vertex, then the number of illegal turns may decrease at time $t$.
 Therefore, it suffices to argue that it can be arranged that the number of illegal turns in $SH_t$ \emph{eventually drops}.
 We remark here that the only ways to increase the number of illegal turns in the folding path are characterized in \cite{bestvina2014hyperbolicity}, and a typical scenario is in \Cref{fig:increasing_illegals}.

 Now, let $v$ be a vertex in $SH_t$ at which an illegal turn exists.
-We will insert folding maps in the folding sequence $(G_s)_{s \ge 0}$ such that the number of illegal turns at $v$ in $SH_t$ drops, while the Alice-Bob game still works.
+We will insert folding maps in the folding sequence $(G_s)_{s \ge 0}$ such that the number of illegal turns at $v$ in $SH_t$ drops, while ensuring that Alice still has a winning strategy.
 We divide the cases based on the edges incoming to the vertex $v$.